danielaparker/jsoncons/README.md

 ### Type extensibility

-In the json class, accessors and modifiers are templated, for example,
+In the json class, constructors, accessors and modifiers are templated, for example,

+    template <typename T>
+    explicit json(T val)

     template<typename T>
     bool is() const